-Table 6: The standard maximum credit permitted of Open University Microcredentialcredit in undergraduate qualifications
+Table 6: The standard maximum credit permitted of Open University Microcredential credit in undergraduate qualifications

+Qualification OU Level Maximum Qualification credits required

+type permitted OU credits required

+Microcredential

+credit

+Undergraduate 1 (60) No more than 60 360 or 480

+Honours degree 2 (60) at any level.

+and Integrated 2 (00) Maximum 120

+Master's degrees 3 (60) across all levels

+Diploma of Higher 1 (60) No more than 60 240

+Education 2 (60) at any level.

+2 (00) Maximum 60

+across all levels.

+4 (22) 400

+Certificate of 1 (30) Maximum 30 120

+Higher Education

-Qualification type OU Level Maximum permitted OU Microcredential credit Qualification credits required Undergraduate Honours degree and Integrated Masters degrees 1 (60) 2 (60) 3 (60) No more than 60 at any level.
-Maximum 120 across all levels 360 or 480 Diploma of Higher Education 1 (60) 2 (60) No more than 60 at any level.
-Maximum 60 across all levels.
-240 Certificate of Higher Education 1 (30) Maximum 30 120 c) Open University Microcredential Credit at Open University Levels 2 and 3 can be used for the classification of Honours degrees in the same way as module credit as described in Section I7.
+Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 c) Open University Microcredential Credit at Open University Levels 2 and 3 can be used for the classification of Honours degrees in the same way as module credit as described in Section 17.

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023